coding-socks/.github/README.md

 # Community

-People in the Coding Socks community are called Sokceteers.
+People in the Coding Socks community are called Socketeers.
 The name comes from the fusion of "sock" and "puppeteer".

 # Code of Conduct